braze-inc/braze-docs/_docs/_partners/isv_partners.md

 hidden: true

 guide_top_header: "ISV Partners"
 guide_top_text: "The following articles are provided to our Alloys ISV partners to refence when developing a market integration with the Braze platform.
-Please visit your cooresponding partner integration document to get started!"
+Please visit your corresponding partner integration document to get started!"

 guide_featured_title: "Partner Documentation"
 guide_featured_list: